-If you have recently experienced the death of a loved one, you and your family are probably reeling with emotional shock.
+If you have recently experienced the death of a loved one, you and your family are probably reeling from emotional shock.
 If that death was caused by the irresponsible actions of a person or company, you are probably also wondering how you can prevent the negligent party from behaving this way again so that no other family will need to endure the same grief that yours is currently feeling.
 Below are a few items you may want to consider as you decide whether you want to pursue a legal claim for wrongful death damages in Colorado.

 Who Has the Right to Bring These Lawsuits?

 It is important to note that in Colorado, not all surviving family members have equal rights to file civil suits on behalf of a deceased person.
 For example, if the person killed was married, the surviving spouse is the only one who can bring a suit if it has been less than one year since the death.
-After that time period has passed, both surviving spouses and children have standing to bring a wrongful death claim.
+After that time period has passed, surviving children have standing to bring a wrongful death claim.
 Because of the technicality of these laws, there may be some details that need to be addressed in order to determine whether a particular family member has the right to file a suit for wrongful death damages.

 Articles and information to keep you up to date on personal injury news.

 If you or a loved one has suffered a traumatic brain injury due to another party’s negligence, you can pursue reimbursement for your damages and losses.
 It’s crucial

 What Happens When You Get Into an Accident with a UPS Truck in Colorado?